 A bankruptcy worksheet is an excellent way to organize your finances and will help you determine if filing bankruptcy is a good option for you.
-These instructions will explain how to create a bankruptcy worksheet using LegalNature and elaborate on the guidance provided in the form builder.
+These instructions will explain how to use our template to create a bankruptcy worksheet.

 You will begin by selecting all the reasons why you are interested in pursuing bankruptcy.
 When you file bankruptcy, something called an “automatic stay” goes into effect that legally prevents your creditors from contacting you while your case is pending.

 Many people also file bankruptcy after suffering a dramatic loss in income.
 This can be due to a variety of reasons, including a job loss or reduction in pay.
 Divorce is also another common reason.
 Often, one of the spouses can no longer afford to keep up with repaying debts after losing access to the other spouse’s income.

 If either of these last two reasons applies to you, time is of the essence for your case, and it is recommended that you contact a bankruptcy attorney as soon as possible in order to get the ball rolling.

 Furthermore, this list of reasons is not exhaustive.
 Select “Other” to input additional reasons that you feel you might be a good candidate for filing bankruptcy.
 Keep your reasons short, as you will be able to give a more thorough explanation for your particular financial situation when giving your case explanation.